 - I also really like using the Powerpoint® presentation.
-It’s powerful, and it’s professional.
+It’s powerful and professional.

-I started out with people who have CDs and then I realized I could use people with IRA money.
+I started out working with people who have CDs.
+And then I realized I could work with people who have IRA money.
 Just ask folks that you have a prior relationship with if they would like to earn a high rate of return.

-For example: 6 percent if they want monthly payments and 8 percent if they let the money accrue.
-You need to understand the interest will change over time based on the economy.
+For example: 6% if they want monthly payments and 8% if they want to let the money accrue.
+You need to understand that interest will change over time based on the economy.

-A handshake.
-I don’t want to make it tough for anybody.
+With a handshake.
+I don’t want to make it tough for anybody I deal with.
 I want to treat them the way I’d want to be treated.
-If I tell somebody I’m want do something they’ve got my word and I do it with just a handshake and I expect them to do the same.
+If I tell somebody I want do something, they’ve got my word and I give it with a handshake.
+And I expect them to do the same.

 If you are in a disclosure state, you need to give them your disclosure.
-I don’t really give them anything else at this time other than handshake and thank them.
-I tell them I’ll give them a call and they need to be ready to fund the deal just like a bank does.
+I don’t give them anything else at this point other than my handshake and my thanks.
+I tell them I’ll give them a call and make it clear that they need to be ready to fund the deal just like a bank does.
 All other paperwork is handled professionally by your closing agent.

-A mortgage, promissory note, title insurance, and hazard insurance policy.
+A mortgage, a promissory note, title insurance, and a hazard insurance policy.

 I have my closing agent draw up the paperwork.
 In Ohio, we can close with an attorney and that is what I do.

-If I am paying monthly it’s six percent interest.
-If the money accrues it’s 8 percent.
-I set up payments for the 15th of the month.
-I typically set the promissory note for up to five years because you have to have a term on the note.
-I also say they will be paid back in 5 years or when the house sells, whichever comes first.
+If I am paying monthly it’s 6% interest.
+If the money accrues it’s 8%.
+I set up my payments for the 15th of the month.
+I also typically set the promissory note for up to five years because you must have a term on the note.
+I also include in my terms that the investor will be paid back in five years or when the house sells, whichever comes first.

-I like all my payments due on the 15th of the month.
-I have a standard promissory note and down at the bottom of the promissory note I will add a note in that says: "Note, first payment will be $154.11 for 25 days pro-ration, March 21, 2011 to April 15, 2011."
+I prefer my payments to be paid on the 15th of the month.
+I have a standard promissory note.
+At the bottom of the promissory note is an additional note that says: "Note, first payment will be $154.11 for 25 days proration, March 21, 2011 to April 15, 2011."
 This note is above where I sign my name.
 See "Do you establish terms and payback time on these terms?" for the time terms.

 The mortgage and the deed.

-- Don’t touch the check (unsecured funds) is one.
-You have promised the lender the money was secured by real estate so you have to keep your word or it is considered FRAUD
+- Right off the bat: Don’t touch the check (unsecured funds).
+You have promised the lender that the money was secured by real estate.
+So you have to keep your word or it is considered FRAUD!

-- Number two is you don’t want the money too early because they’re taking it off an interest bearing instrument and moved it over to you and they’re expecting 6-7-8 percent interest and.
+- Number two: You don’t want the money too early because they’re taking it off an interest-bearing instrument and they’ve moved it over to you.
+AND they expect 6% or 7% or 8% interest.
 I don’t take the money until we get ready to close.

 - Here’s how I handle it.
 Let’s say somebody says I’ve $280,000 I’d like to loan you.
-I shake their hand and thank them and I tell them that I will call then when I find a property they should expect a call from me within the next 30 days.
+I congratulate them and tell them they made a wise decision.
+Then I tell them that I will call them in 4 to 5 weeks and they need to be ready to wire the money to the title company.